Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

 ## delete host

 This part of the EPP protocol is described in [RFC 5732][RFC5732].
 This command adheres to the standard.

+The deletion of a host object can only be requested by the adminstrator.

+- If the authenticated user does not hold the privilege to delete the host object: `2201` is returned
+- If the host object is still associated with domain names: `2305` is returned
+- Upon success `1000` is returned

 ### delete host request: